UMM-CSci-3601/3601-lab2_client-server/README.md

 ![image](https://user-images.githubusercontent.com/1300395/107262605-5c8ca000-6a06-11eb-9844-f7b5d1265eb2.png)

-If you generate and look at that report at the start of the lab, you'll see that you start with 100% coverage of all the `user` files.
+If you generate and look at that report at the start of the lab, you'll see that you start with 100% coverage of everything but the `Server.java` file, e.g., we're great on all the `user` files.
 You'd like to keep it that way, so check your code coverage after major stories are finished and look for areas that you're not yet testing.

 :bangbang: The server file itself currently has 0% coverage, although we think we could